Browse HIAs

 Parks After Dark

-This Health Impact Assessment (HIA) evaluates the Parks After Dark (PAD), Los Angeles County Gang Violence Reduction Initiative, program’s health impacts and costs. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
-The views expressed are those of the author(s) and do not necessarily reflect the […]
+This Health Impact Assessment evaluates the Parks After Dark (PAD), Los Angeles County Gang Violence Reduction Initiative, program’s health impacts and costs. – The creation of this HIA Report was supported by a grant from the Health Impact Project.
+The views expressed are those of the author(s) and do not necessarily reflect the views of […]

 Graphic depicting key elements of the Health Impact Assessment Report entitled Rondo Land Bridge which includes icons related to the following: physical activity, clean air, clean water, employment;